Limited time First month free ·

 Key Points

-• Shown as a solid green dot next to your name
+• Shown as a solid green dot next to your name across all Slack interfaces

-• Requires recent interaction with Slack
+• Requires recent interaction within the Slack application specifically, not general computer use

 Examples